asuradev99/CP2-Group-project/README.md

 Esolangs are "esoteric programming languages", specifically designed to be hard or wierd to program in to challenge the user's programming abilities.
 Some examples of esolangs can be found here: https://esolangs.org/wiki/Main_Page

 ### Videogame
-A simple RPG type game with vim style controls, new abilities you get are vim commands, and you fight letters
+A simple RPG type game with vim style controls, new abilities you get are vim commands, and you fight letters and you can type code in eso langs to make the game easier

 ### Simple Cellular Automata
 17